DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/01-making-maps-in-r.md

 ## Using a web basemap for context

-`tmap` provides a simple way to make web maps.
+`tmap` also provides a simple way to make web maps.

 ```{r}
 tmap_mode('view')